+5.6.6.1 An entrant who fails to appear at an FAI World Air Games, World or Continental Regional Championship events is defined as an entrant who is absent at the time of the roll call of the General Briefing of the event, without giving valid reason of force majeure (see note) before the time limits stated in 5.6.2.2, and has not been replaced by another competitor from the same NAC.
+An absent entrant shall be qualified "No-Show" only by decision of the International Jury.

+Note: The event proposed as force majeure must pass three tests:

+- 1. Externality: The entrant must have nothing to do with the event's happening - 2.
+Unpredictability: If the event could have been foreseen, the entrant is obligated to have prepared for it.
+Being unprepared for a predictable event leaves the entrant responsible.
+Lack of resources (equipment, finances, crew, and time) is a typical example of things that can be prepared against, and cannot therefore constitute a valid reason. - 3.
+Unpreventable: The consequences of the event must have been unpreventable (illness is only acceptable if the entrant can prove that his physical condition would have prevented him to exercise his pilot licence privileges during the event).
-- 5.6.6.1 An entrant who fails to appear at an FAI Category 1 event is defined as an entrant who, without giving valid reason (force majeure, illness, death) before the start of the General Briefing, is absent at the time of the roll call of the General Briefing of the event.
-An absent entrant shall be qualified "No-Show" only by decision of the event director confirmed by the International Jury. - 5.6.6.2 After the roll call of the General Briefing and before publication of the official final entry list, the event director shall present any no-show qualification decision to the Jury President.
-The event Jury must consider all available information before confirming the event director's decision.
-The Jury's confirmation must be recorded in a written document to be published on the official notice board and forwarded by the event director to the NAC concerned without delay. - 5.6.6.3 A no-show entrant shall be prominently mentioned as such on the official entry list published after the General Briefing.
-He shall not be qualified as a competitor and shall not be considered in the ranking calculations.

-5.6.6.4 A no-show entrant shall be disqualified from participating in any FAI Category 1 event for the rest of that year and an additional period of two calendar years.
+- 5.6.6.2.
+After the roll-call of the General Briefing and before publication of the official final entry list, the event director shall inform the Jury President of any entrant absent at the time of the roll call of the General Briefing of the event.
+The Jury must consider all available case-relevant information before qualifying an entrant as a "No-Show".
+The Jury's decision must be recorded in a written declaration to be published on the official notice board.
+A "No-Show" decision must be forwarded by the event director to the NAC concerned without delay. - 5.6.6.3 A no-show entrant shall be prominently mentioned as such on the official entry list published after the General Briefing, or in case of a declared "No-Show", after the Jury's decision.
+He shall not be qualified as a competitor and shall not be considered in the ranking calculations. - 5.6.6.4 A no-show entrant shall be disqualified from participating in any FAI Category 1 event for the rest of that year and an additional period of two calendar years.
 For the next event of the same type, a no-show's NAC will have its entitlement to entries reduced by the number of its no-shows in the previous event.